arogachev/yii2-rbac/README.md

 ```

 There are also `assign-role` and `_assign-role-form` (partial) views that you can use.
 It's for Bootstrap,
-if it don't fit your needs you can copy and modify how you want, it's just a template.
+if it don't fit your needs you can copy it and modify how you want, it's just a template.

 To create a link for that action, most of the times, extending `GridView` `ActionColumn` is enough: